Positive Relations @ School (& Elsewhere): Legal Parameters & Positive Strategies to Address Bullying

 Workshops & Webinars: Nancy Willard offers a 3-hour engaging workshop on these issues.
 The most cost effective approach is a “virtual presentation.”
 Ample time is provided for Q & A. The workshop also provides strategic breaks where participants will discuss specific issues with their peers.
+A Leadership Assessment Inventory will be provided that will allow administrators to identify areas for improvement.
 For more information, contact: <info (at) embracecivility (dot) org.

 Medical and Mental Health Professional: Resources for medical and mental health professionals are here.

 Blog & Communciations: My first version of Positive Relations @ School (& Elsewhere) was much longer.
 I opted for a more succinct version to be published.
 However, I have ample resources for numerous blogs that will address the underlying research and analysis.
 Check out my blogs and sign up for a periodic email update here.
 (Under development – available soon.)